cosmos/sdk-tutorials/b9lab-content/3-main-concepts/02-architecture.md

 #### `Commit`: Your work here is done

-The block that has previously ended has now been [confirmed](https://github.com/tendermint/spec/blob/c939e15/spec/abci/abci.md#commit), and the application needs to save its state to storage, to its database.
-And return, as `data: []byte`, the Merkle root hash of the blockchain's state, which, as you recall, includes `/store/board`.
-As mentioned in [the docs](https://github.com/tendermint/spec/blob/c939e15/spec/abci/abci.md#determinism), this hash needs to be deterministic after the sequence of the same `BeginBlock`, the same `DeliverTx`'s in the same order, and the same `EndBlock`.
+The block, which has previously ended, has now been [confirmed](https://github.com/tendermint/spec/blob/c939e15/spec/abci/abci.md#commit).
+The application needs to save its state to storage, to its database, and return, as `data: []byte`, the Merkle root hash of the blockchain's state, which, as you recall, includes `/store/board`.
+As mentioned in [the documentation](https://github.com/tendermint/spec/blob/c939e15/spec/abci/abci.md#determinism), this hash needs to be deterministic after the sequence of the same `BeginBlock`, the same `DeliverTx`'s in the same order, and the same `EndBlock`.

 After having returned and saved, the application may also keep a pointer in its database as to which state is the latest, so it can purge the board from its memory.
 Indeed, the next `BeginBlock` will inform it which state to load; probably the same.
 In practice, the application ought to keep the state in memory to quickly build on it if the next `BeginBlock` fails to mention `AppHash`, or mentions the same.

 ### What if I like extreme serialization?

 As a hacky side-note, this `data` need not be strictly a Merkle root hash.
-It could well be any bytes as long as the result is deterministic, as mentioned earlier, and collision-resistant, and that the application can recover the state out of it.
+It could well be any bytes as long as the result is deterministic, as mentioned earlier, and collision-resistant and the application can recover the state out of it.
 For instance, if you took your only board and serialized it differently, you could return the board state as such.

 Namely, you have 64 cells, out of which only 32 are being used.
 Each cell has either nothing, a black pawn, a black king, a red pawn, or a red king.
-That's 5 possibilities, which can easily fit in a byte.
+Those are five possibilities, which can easily fit in a byte.
 So you need 32 bytes to describe the board.
-Since the first bit of a byte is never used when counting to 5, perhaps you can use the very first bit to indicate whose turn it is to play.
+Since the first bit of a byte is never used when counting to five, perhaps you can use the very first bit to indicate whose turn it is to play.

-So here you go, you have a deterministic blockchain state, collision-resistant since the same value indicates an identical state, no external database to handle, and the full state is always stored in the block header.
+So here you go, you have a deterministic blockchain state, which is collision-resistant since the same value indicates an identical state, no external database to handle, and a full state always stored in the block header.

 ### Closing remarks

 You have waved your hands as to how you would create a state machine for the checkers game.
-You surely have already spotted a good number of shortcomings of your game blockchain.
+You surely have already spotted a good number of shortcomings regarding your game blockchain.
 Let's see:

 * Anyone, including the opponent, can post an anonymous transaction and play, instead of the intended player.
 This makes it impossible to know who did what.
-You need to find a way to identify the right player.
-This will be attended to when we look at Cosmos SDK's accounts and signatures.
+You need to find a way to **identify the right player**.
+This will be addressed when we look at [Cosmos SDK's accounts and signatures](./04-accounts.md).
-* Instead of a single game, you would prefer multiple games running in parallel, all in a store with an elaborate data model.
+* Instead of a single game, you would prefer **multiple games** running in parallel, all in a store with an elaborate data model.
 You need a well-defined store.
-This will be solved when you look at Cosmos SDK's key store.
+This will be solved when you look at [Cosmos SDK's key store](linktosection).
 * It would be good if you had an elegant way to serialize your data objects of interest and your transactions.
-See Protobuf.
+For this, see the [Protobuf section](./09-protobuf.md).
 * You want to penalize spam and bad transactions, and also to be able to play for money.
-See Cosmos SDK's tokens.
+See [Cosmos SDK's tokens](linktosection).
 * You want to tailor gas costs according to the transaction type.
-After all, there is at least 1 new transaction type of _create a game_.
-See Cosmos SDK's tokens and gas.
+After all, there is at least one new transaction type of _create a game_.
+See [Cosmos SDK's tokens and gas](./10-multistore-keepers.md).
 * You need to handle the validators, and their weights, in the communication.
 Cosmos SDK can do this for you.
 * You want the player's GUI to easily reload its pending game(s).
-See Cosmos SDK's queries.
+See [Cosmos SDK's queries](./12-queries.md).
 * You want to have an elegant facility to notify players when it’s their turn.
-See Cosmos SDK's events.
+For this, see [Cosmos SDK's events](./13-events.md).
 * You want to be able to easily add changes to your system in the future.
-See Cosmos SDK's migrations.
+Take a look at [Cosmos SDK's migrations](15-migrations.md).
-* You want to open up so that players can decide to play for money with different tokens.
-See Cosmos SDK's IBC.
+* You want to open up so that players can decide to play for money with different tokens?
+Dive deeper in [Cosmos SDK's IBC](./16-ibc.md).

 The Cosmos SDK will assist you in attending to all these concerns without having to reinvent the wheel.
-Let's go.
+Let's go

 </ExpansionPanel>